scottdickerson/ts-day-in-the-life-game/README.md

 This project supports physical Arduino buttons for enhanced gameplay interaction.
 The game can be played with both UI buttons and physical Arduino buttons simultaneously.

+I had to use the serialport package to listen to the arduino instead of the johnny-five package because the Firmata firmware required by the johnny-five package not working with the latest Arduino Uno I am using.

 ### Arduino Setup

 **Hardware Requirements:**